-Want to gain real world experience in the non-profit sector to build upon what you’ve learned in college, hone your skills, and enhance your resume and portfolio?
+Want to gain real world experience in the non-profit sector to boost your portfolio for college applications, build upon what you’re learning at university, or enhance your resume?

 All Bell interns must be capable of interacting with community members, agency staff and service users in a pleasant and professional manner.
 Sensitivity to challenges faced by individuals with mental, intellectual, and economic disability is essential.